The Essential Guide to Understanding the RFP Process

 What is the difference between an RFI, RFP, and RFQ?

 RFI (Request For Information) is often issued before beginning a purchasing process.
 An RFI is similar in some ways to an RFP, but is usually less rigorous and contains fewer questions.
 Its purpose is to allow an organization to assess whether or not to move forward with an initiative and/or whether a particular vendor should be included in the list of vendors that will be invited to the RFP.
 As such, an RFI will precede an RFP, RFT, or RFQ.

-RFP (Request For Proposal) is the first step in a procurement process.
+An RFP (Request For Proposal) is typically the first step in a complex procurement process.
 An organization that wants to issue an RFP assesses its needs and develops a list of criteria, which are then turned into questions.
 The questions are then compiled into a questionnaire which is sent to a group of vendors that provide the products/services that align with the buyer’s needs.
-The vendors, which are sometimes called suppliers, respond to the questionnaire and return it to the buyer whereupon the vendors’ answers are scored.
-Top-scoring vendors are then usually invited to negotiations or to submit specific bids in an RFQ.
+The vendors, which are sometimes called suppliers, respond to the RFP questionnaire and return it to the buyer.
+Then the vendors’ answers are scored.
+Top-scoring vendors are then usually invited to negotiations, or sometimes to submit specific bids in a subsequent RFQ.

 RFQ (Request For Quotation) is a solicitation to vendors that is very specific in nature and includes all of the relevant details relating to the products/services that are being procured.
-An RFQ is often issued after an RFP, but can also be issued on its own for goods and services that are particularly standardized.
+An RFQ is sometimes issued after an RFP, but is usually issued on its own for goods and services that are particularly standardized.